himanipanwar78/FormValidation/README.md

 ## Features

--- **Server-Side Validation:**  Utilizes Laravel's built-in validation mechanisms to enforce rules on form inputs.
+ **Server-Side Validation**:  Utilizes Laravel's built-in validation mechanisms to enforce rules on form inputs.
--- **Custom Validation Rules:** Allows the creation and application of custom validation rules tailored to specific needs.
+ **Custom Validation Rules**: Allows the creation and application of custom validation rules tailored to specific needs.
--- **Error Handling:** Provides detailed feedback to users about validation errors, improving user experience and data accuracy.
+ **Error Handling:**: Provides detailed feedback to users about validation errors, improving user experience and data accuracy.
--- **Form Request Validation:** Leverages Laravel's form request validation to keep controller logic clean and organized.
+ **Form Request Validation**: Leverages Laravel's form request validation to keep controller logic clean and organized.

 ## Technologies

--- **Laravel:** PHP framework used for server-side logic and validation.
+**Laravel**: PHP framework used for server-side logic and validation.
--- **HTML:** Markup language for structuring the forms.
+**HTML**: Markup language for structuring the forms.
--- **Bootstrap:** CSS framework for styling and ensuring responsive form layouts.
+**Bootstrap**: CSS framework for styling and ensuring responsive form layouts.